 Why it matters

-For most organisations the Code matters indirectly: it standardises the documentation you can demand from model suppliers, and signature status is a fast due-diligence signal for the models you build on.
+For most organisations the Code matters through their supply chain: it standardises the documentation you can demand from model suppliers, and signature status is a fast, public due-diligence signal.
+For providers, signing is the lowest-friction route to demonstrating GPAI compliance.

 Who is affected